51.

 .
 In W. Buchholz, & D. Ruebbelke (Eds.), The theory of externalities and public goods: essays in memory of Richard C. Cornes (85-105).
 Springer. https://doi.org/10.1007/978-3-319-49442-5_5

-1..10 11..20 21..30 31..40 41..50 51..60 61..70 71..73
+1..10 11..20 21..30 31..40 41..50 51..60 61..70 71..76

 Filter results by:

-Journal: American Economic Review (2), Review of Economic Studies (2), Review of Economics and Statistics, Management Science, Journal of Economic Literature, Journal of the European Economic Association (4), Economic Journal (2), Journal of Economic Theory (4), Journal of International Economics (2), Economics Letters (2), Journal of Economic Behavior and Organization (5), Games and Economic Behavior (5), Journal of Banking and Finance, European Economic Review, Annals of Operations Research, Journal of Economic Dynamics and Control, American Economic Journal: Microeconomics (2), Economic Theory (2), International Economic Review, RAND Journal of Economics (3), Environmental and Resource Economics, International Journal of Industrial Organization, Theoretical Economics, Journal of Corporate Finance, Journal of Industrial Economics, Scandinavian Journal of Economics, Theory and Decision (2), Journal of Comparative Economics, Resource and Energy Economics, International Journal of Game Theory, Quarterly Journal of Political Science, Journal of Public Economic Theory, Mathematical Social Sciences, Computational Economics, International Journal of Finance and Economics, Environmental Economics and Policy Studies (2), Brain Communications, Dynamic Games and Applications, Games,
+Journal: American Economic Review (2), Review of Economic Studies (2), Review of Economics and Statistics, Management Science, Journal of Economic Literature, Journal of the European Economic Association (4), Economic Journal (2), Journal of Economic Theory (4), Journal of International Economics (2), Economics Letters (2), Journal of Economic Behavior and Organization (5), Games and Economic Behavior (5), Journal of Banking and Finance, European Economic Review, Annals of Operations Research, Journal of Economic Dynamics and Control, American Economic Journal: Microeconomics (2), Economic Theory (2), Economics of Education Review, International Economic Review, RAND Journal of Economics (3), Environmental and Resource Economics, International Journal of Industrial Organization, Theoretical Economics, Journal of Corporate Finance, Journal of Industrial Economics, Scandinavian Journal of Economics, Theory and Decision (2), Journal of Comparative Economics, Resource and Energy Economics, Macroeconomic Dynamics, International Journal of Game Theory, Quarterly Journal of Political Science, Journal of Public Economic Theory, Mathematical Social Sciences, Computational Economics, International Journal of Finance and Economics, Environmental Economics and Policy Studies (2), Economics and Politics, Brain Communications, Dynamic Games and Applications, Games,

-Year: 2025, 2024 (6), 2023 (10), 2022 (5), 2021 (7), 2020 (6), 2019 (5), 2018 (13), 2017 (11), 2016 (9)
+Year: 2025 (4), 2024 (7), 2023 (9), 2022 (5), 2021 (7), 2020 (6), 2019 (5), 2018 (13), 2017 (11), 2016 (9)